When working with an HDI board or even a conventional PCB (Printed Circuit Board), holes must be screwed shut.

 How To dimension a countersink and a counterbore

-Dimensioning both holes could be done in a rectangular coordinate form, Polar coordinate form.
+Both holes could be dimensioned in a rectangular or a Polar coordinate form.

 Image 5: Countersink VS Counterbore

-However, for more information concerning the counterbore, countersink hole, fixtures, the PCB and HDI boards, you can reach out to us.
-Alternatively, if you are having problems with your current counterbore or countersinking materials like drill bits, screws or bolts and you would like to change them, all you'll need to do is to head over to our website and place an order for what you require, and we'll get it to you.
+Alternatively, if you are having problems with your current counterbore or countersinking materials like drill bits, screws, or bolts and you would like to change them, all you'll need to do is to head over to our website and place an order for what you require, and we'll get it to you.